 Other Relevant Policies

-SPG 201.11-1, Sick Leave Plan, which describes the coverage available to women during pregnancy and childbirth;
+SPG 201.11-1, Sick Leave Plan Academic Appointments, which describes the coverage available to women during pregnancy and childbirth;

-SPG 201.92, Tenure Probationary Period: Effects on Tenure Clock of Childbearing and Dependent Care Responsibilities, which describes possibilities for having one year excluded from the countable years of service which constitute the tenure probationary period; and
+SPG 201.92, Tenure Probationary Period: Effects on Tenure Clock of Childbearing and Dependent Care Responsibilities, which describes possibilities for having uo to two years excluded from the countable years of service which constitute the tenure probationary period; and

-SPG 201.30-1, Leaves of Absence without Salary, which describes the eligibility and duration of childcare, medical, and personal leaves.
+SPG 201.30-1, Leaves of Absence without Salary (Instructional), which describes the eligibility and duration of childcare, medical, and personal leaves.